StitchDesign/Stitch/Guides/Patch.md

 *Outputs*
 * The media object with a grayscale filter applied to it

-### Index Of
-Returns the index of a given item in an array if the item is present.

-*Inputs*
-* An array
-* The item that you want to retrieve the index value of

-*Outputs*
-* The index at which the item occurs
-* A Boolean indicating whether the array contains the given item.

-### JSON to Shape
-Generates a Shape from a given JSON object.

-*Inputs*
-* A JSON object
-* The X and Y coordinate space values to place the shape in

-*Outputs*
-* The generated Shape
-* An error, if one occurred when trying to generate the shape
-* The Width and Height of the shape

 ### Keyboard
 Detects keyboard events and outputs a Bool when a specified event occurs